BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 ## LSP Features
 ### Highlighting
 The HLASM Language Support extension highlights statements with different colors for labels, instructions, operands, remarks and variables.
 Statements containing instructions that can have operands are highlighted differently to statements that do not expect operands.
-Code that is skipped by branching AIF, AGO or conditional assembly is not colored.
+Code that is skipped by branching `AIF`, `AGO` or conditional assembly is not colored.

 ![](https://github.com/eclipse/che-che4z-lsp-for-hlasm/raw/master/clients/vscode-hlasmplugin/readme_res/highlighting.png)